honmanyau/study-notes/README.md

 ## Progress

+### 2023
+I have been a software engineering for bit over a year and a half now and have finally decided to make an effort to go through the OSSU curriculum!
+I'm using this repository to keep study notes; progress can be found in [this Trello board](https://trello.com/b/te7rshQ2/ossu-progress).

+### 2018

-I started keeping track of my study progress after bumping into [P1xt's SpeedStudy](https://github.com/P1xt/speedstudy) idea.
-The details can be found [here](./Progress.md).
+I initially started this in 2018 to keep track of my study progress after bumping into [P1xt's SpeedStudy](https://github.com/P1xt/speedstudy) idea.
+The details can be found [here](./progress-2018.md).

 ## Notes by Topic